-The activity in the discussion is measured, analyzed and presented in the Annoto Analytics and Insights Dashboard, enabling to get a clearer view on class participation, students' collaboration, engagement and watching activity, as well as to manage the entire discussion directly from the dashboard.
+The activity in the discussion is measured, analyzed and presented in the Annoto Analytics and Insights Dashboard, enabling to get a clearer view on class participation, learners' collaboration, engagement and watching activity, as well as to manage the entire discussion directly from the dashboard.

 As the entire discussion is on top of the video, Q&A becomes an integral part of the video, not having to leave the video for other platforms in order to ask questions or clarifications.

-Since every comment is time-based, all questions and answers are always within the context of the video, meaning: even an " "I don't get it" comment can easily be answered, knowing to what specific moment in the video it refers.
+Since every comment is time-based, all questions and answers are always within the context of the video, meaning: even an "I don't get it" comment can easily be answered, knowing to what specific moment in the video it refers.

 Good\ relevant\ smart comments can be highlighted by the "Educator's Thumbs up" feature (whenever an instructor "Likes" a specific comment or a reply).
 Click here to see how "Educator's Thumbs up" look like.